GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 {% include alert-info.html content="Did you know the Federal Common Policy Root CA, often referred to as \"COMMON,\" is being removed from the Microsoft and Apple operating system trust stores?
 This change will impact PIV authentication processes.
 See the FPKI Guides' Announcements and Trust Stores pages for additional details and solutions." %}

-The Trust Store Management Script (TSMS) is a convenient way to update your agency's Microsoft and Apple trust stores (also called _certificate stores_) with the Certification Authority (CA) certificates for all known PIV/CAC issuers (both Federal PKI and DoD PKI).
+The Trust Store Management Script (TSMS) is a convenient way to update your agency's Microsoft and Apple trust stores (also known as _certificate stores_) with the Certification Authority (CA) certificates for all known PIV/CAC issuers (both Federal PKI and DoD PKI).

 - [How Does This Work?](#how-does-this-work)
 - [Application Requirements](#application-requirements)